coder-isb/Master-SQL/README.md

 # Master-SQL

-# SQL Bible – From Beginner to Advanced
+# ZERO TO HERO – From Beginner to Advanced

 A comprehensive SQL cheat sheet for developers, DBAs, and architects.
 Includes query types, examples, advanced topics, and best practices.

----

 ## 📑 Index